Help seniors remain independent in their homes

-Errands: Run errands for seniors who are partially homebound.
-Volunteer would use their own car to take seniors to and from medical appointments, grocer stores and/or to run errands.
-Volunteers are not reimbursed for mileage, but can track it for tax purposes.
-Our volunteers can choose which appointments to assist with based on their schedule and availability.
+Errands: These volunteers run errands for seniors who are partially homebound.
+The volunteer would use their own car to run errands for seniors such as going to the pharmacy, grocery store, or bank.
+Volunteers are not reimbursed for mileage but can track it for tax purposes.
+Our volunteers can choose the appointments with which they assist based on their schedule and availability.

 Handyman: Volunteers who enjoy do-it-yourself projects can provide some hands-on work for frail seniors.
 This can be very rewarding to those who can perform minor repairs around the home.
 These projects can be as simple as changing a light bulb or batteries in smoke detectors to painting, minor plumbing, light carpentry, etc. Seniors are responsible for providing the materials for the project; although a volunteer may purchase the materials for the project with the senior's money.
-Volunteers can choose the projects they feel most comfortable with.
+Volunteers can choose the projects with which they feel most comfortable.
 Projects are completed based on the volunteer's schedule and availability.

 Telephone Reassurance: A volunteer would call a senior to check in on them and provide friendly conversation from the comfort of their own home.
 These calls can be made daily or a few times a week based on the needs of the senior.
 Calls are made only on weekdays and based on an agreed upon time between volunteer and senior.

 Cleaning/Laundry: Volunteers assist seniors with cleaning, laundry or other chores around the home.
 Our volunteers can choose to assist with chores based on their schedule and availability.